ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 The Management HA pair requires a network for the connection of the internal interfaces, which can use an existing vSwitch, port group, or VXLAN.
 For this design, a dedicated VXLAN is created for the HA heartbeat communication of the Management ESG HA pair.

-Table 5.
-NSX ESG VXLAN definitions

 | NSX ESG VXLAN definitions | Transport zone | Type |
 |:------------------------- |:-------------- |:---- |
 | Mgmt HA | transport-1 | global |
+{: caption="Table 5.
+NSX ESG VXLAN definitions" caption-side="bottom"}

 ### Firewall rules
 {: #nsx-networking_services-firewall-rules}